Types of Work Study Employment

 Find an On Campus Job

 Students seeking a position on campus with their Federal Work Study award should search the position type "On Campus Work Study" AND "On Campus Non-Work Study" in the PRO System.
-This is because a student with Federal Work Study can have the funds applied to any on-campus hourly position, even if the department did not specify a need for the award.
+This is because a Federal Work Study student is eligible for all hourly positions on-campus.
+This is true even if the department does not specify a need for the award.

 There are some offices on-campus that require a student with Federal Work Study.
 These jobs are typically located in student service areas, such as Admissions, Academic Advising, Career Services, Cofrin Library, American Intercultural Center (AIC), and Financial Aid, among others.
-If a job is listed in PRO as "On Campus Work Study," only apply for the position if you have Federal Work Study as part of your aid award.
+If a job is listed in PRO as "On Campus Work Study," the only students eligible to apply will be those with a Federal Work Study award as part of their financial aid package.

 Off Campus Community Service Program

 The Federal Work Study program encourages positions in community service and work related to each student's course of study.
 As a result, Work Study positions are also available off campus at specific non-profit or public agencies.
 The work performed must be in the public interest to be considered a part of the Federal Work Study program.

 As a requirement of the Federal Work Study program, UW-Green Bay must make students aware of community service opportunities and employ students in community service jobs.
 The majority of these positions are held off campus through various local community organizations.

 Some examples of Off Campus Community Service Employers are: